dishantj4/FizzBuzz/README.md

 # Purpose
-This is an Practice program to showcase Test Driven Development with few principles of programming as below S Single Responsibility Principle
+This is an Practice program to showcase Test Driven Development
-O Open-Closed Principle
-L Liskov Substitution Principle
-I Interface Segregation Principle
-D Dependency Inversion Principle

-DRY (Don't repeat yourself)
-YAGNI (You aren't gonna need it)

 # How to run this App